curtishoughton/Penetration-Testing-Cheat-Sheet/Network-Scanning/README.md

 # Network Scanning

 In a nutshell, the objective is to identify open ports on a host(s), identify what services are running on the open ports and then find if there are any vulnerabilities present in the services that are exposed.
-The most common network mapping software within penetration testing for achieving this is **nmap**.
+The most common network mapping software within penetration testing for achieving this is **nmap**, which is available from https://nmap.org/download.

-## Full TCP Scan
+## Full TCP Connect Scan

 A full TCP connect scan of all 65535 ports on a specified host can be initiated using the following nmap command:

 `nmap -vv -sT -p- 192.168.X.X`

-Nmap will perform a full TCP handshake with each port and return whether the port(s) are open or closed, along with an assumption of the service running on that port.
+Nmap will perform a full three-way TCP handshake with each port and return whether the port(s) are open or closed, along with an assumption of the service running on that port.
 The `-sV` flag can be added to this command and will probe open ports further to determine more accurate service/version information.
 Obviously performing a scan against all ports on a target host(s) is noisy on the network, so be mindful of this if you are on an test where stealth is of importance (such as a Red Team engagement).

+## Full TCP Syn Scan

 ## Full UDP Scan